Trump's State of the Union: Who's attending?

 Guests of the president

 Fifteen guests will join Mrs. Trump in the gallery at the president's request.
-It’s a tradition that was started by former President Ronald Reagan in 1982.
+It’s a tradition that was started President Ronald Reagan in 1982.

 “Some of these individual stories are heroic.
 Some are patriotic.
 Others are tragic,” White House Press Secretary Sarah Sanders said at a press briefing on Monday.
 “But all of them represent the unbreakable American spirit and will inspire our nation to continue growing stronger, prouder and more prosperous.”

-A Marine Corps. veteran, a cop, a welder and the parents of MS-13 victims are among those who were handpicked by the president to attend Tuesday's speech.
+A Marine Corps. veteran, a cop, a welder and the parents of MS-13 victims are among those who were tapped by the president to attend Tuesday's speech.

+"I will be joined tonight by an honorable group of Americans," Mrs. Trump tweeted on Tuesday.
+"Sitting with me are heroes who have served our nation in times of need, families who have suffered at the hands of evil, and citizens who have embraced the American dream."

 Members of Trump's Cabinet, and the heads of 15 executive departments, including Attorney General Jeff Sessions, are also invited to attend.